 - 1 pair fleece lined leggings

-- 2 pairs of hefty wool socks
+- 2 pairs of hefty wool socks – these ones are great for wearing with shorter boots

 - 1-2 pairs of thinner wool socks to go with leather boots